 Opportunity to discuss things further from this morning sessions.

 Bring your own or eat loads of cake!

 Our usual informal session.
-David will bring along various Arduino boards so if you want to delve a little deeper he will be on hand to help you.
-Otherwise, chat to colleagues or work on your current project.
+Chat to colleagues or work on your current project.
 We will do our best to help with construction and problem-solving.
 Bring your own tools etc.

 Continuance of the practical session

 The meeting is open to all MERG Members.

 To give us an idea of numbers, could you let us know you are coming by contacting me firstname.lastname@example.org or use the MERG contact form above.